Birds force Delta emergency landing at Kennedy Airport

-NEW YORK (Reuters) - A bird strike forced a Delta Air Lines flight bound for Los Angeles to make an emergency return to New York’s John F. Kennedy International Airport 10 minutes after takeoff on Thursday, authorities said.
+NEW YORK, April 19 (Reuters) - A bird strike forced a Delta Air Lines flight bound for Los Angeles to make an emergency return to New York’s John F. Kennedy International Airport 10 minutes after takeoff on Thursday, authorities said.

 The pilot of Delta Flight 1063 reported an engine-related problem and landed the Boeing 757 safely at the New York airport from which it had departed at 3 p.m., said a spokeswoman for the Federal Aviation Administration.